kairos-io/kairos/docs/content/en/docs/Examples/multi-node-p2p-ha-kubevip.md

 Next, set up an Elastic IP (`kubevip.eip`) with a free IP in your network.
 KubeVIP will advertise this IP, so make sure to select an IP that is available for use on your network.

-In the vpn configuration, the create and use options are disabled, so the VPN setup is skipped and not used to route any traffic into.
+In the VPN configuration, the create and use options are disabled, so the VPN setup is skipped and not used to route any traffic into.